alejandro-godinez/UsefulScripts/README.md

 ### Git
 - **gitBranchList.sh** - List the current branch name for git projects in the current directory
 - **gitPullMain.sh** - Prompts to perform a pull for git projects in the current directory
-- **gitStashList.sh** - Lists the stash enries for each project in the current directory
+- **gitStashList.sh** - Lists the stash entries for each project in the current directory
 - **gitTrimStash.sh** - Perform a trim (drop) of the oldes stash entries down to a set number of items.

 ### Linux